Finished Films

 Documentary made with the support of the National Film Institute

-It is scarcely known nowadays that in the second half of the 1930s, as a founding member of the International Olympic Committee, Hungary could rightfully hope to host the Olympic Games.
+Few people know this today, but in the second half of the 1930s, Hungary, as a founding member of the International Olympic Committee, had good reason to hope that it would soon be able to host the Olympic Games.

 Director: Nóra Szarka